 Neil Cavuto serves as senior vice president, managing editor and anchor for both FOX News Channel (FNC) and FOX Business Network (FBN).
 Cavuto anchors FNC's Your World (weekdays 4-5 p.m.
 ET) and Cavuto Live (Saturdays 10:00am-12:00pm ET).
 He also is host of FBN's Cavuto: Coast to Coast (weekdays noon-2:00pm ET).

-Prior to joining FNC in 1996, Cavuto anchored and hosted more than three hours of live daily programming for CNBC, including the network's highest-rated show, Market Wrap.
+Prior to joining FNC for its launch in August of 1996, Cavuto anchored and hosted more than three hours of live daily programming for CNBC, including the network's highest-rated show, Market Wrap.
 He also served as a contributor to NBC's Today Show and NBC News at Sunrise.
-Previously, Cavuto was the New York bureau chief for PBS Television's Nightly Business Report and Washington bureau chief for Investment Age Magazine.
+Previously, Cavuto was the New York Bureau Chief for PBS Television's Nightly Business Report and a Washington Bureau Chief for Investment Age Magazine.

-Cavuto has covered a variety of business and political stories, including the 9/11 attacks, the 2008 financial meltdown, the 1987 stock market crash and both Persian Gulf Wars.
-He has reported firsthand on the economic policies of American presidents since Jimmy Carter and covered major corporate scandals from Enron to Tyco.
+Cavuto has covered some of the most important business and political stories of our time, including the 9-11 attacks, the 2008 financial meltdown, the 1987 stock market crash, and both Persian Gulf Wars.
+He has reported firsthand on the economic policies of American presidents since Jimmy Carter, and covered major corporate scandals from Enron to Tyco.
 In fact, Cavuto's live prison interview with former Tyco Chief Executive Dennis Kozlowski was a business television first.

 The Wall Street Journal has called Cavuto the "best interviewer in broadcast business news," and MarketWatch has deemed him "the very soul" of the FOX Business Network.
 Financial author James Glassman has named him "the best interviewer on TV, period."